1980–81 South Pacific cyclone season

 The 1980–81 South Pacific cyclone season was an above-average season.

 Seasonal summary

-This season marked the first time that the United States Joint Typhoon Warning Center issued warnings and performed best track analysis on significant tropical cyclones in the Southern Hemisphere.
+This season marked the first time the United States Joint Typhoon Warning Center issued warnings and performed best track analysis on significant tropical cyclones in the Southern Hemisphere.

 Systems

 Tropical Cyclone Diola

 Diola existed from November 27 to November 30.

 Severe Tropical Cyclone Arthur

 Arthur existed from January 11 to January 17.

 Tropical Cyclone Betsy

 Betsy existed from January 30 to February 4.

 Severe Tropical Cyclone Cliff

 Cliff developed on February 9, near Vanua Lava, Vanuatu.
 The cyclone reached peak intensity on February 12, with an estimated central pressure of 975 hPa.
 It passed over New Caledonia at near peak intensity, with sustained winds 92 km/h.
 After crossing into the Australian region, Cliff struck Queensland on February 14, making landfall near Bundaberg.
 The cyclone caused some crop and structural damages in South East Queensland, and beach erosion occurred on the Gold and Sunshine coasts.
 One man was drowned off the Gold Coast.